 Claiming Against a CTP Insurer Under The Scheme

-How to Make a CTP Claim for a Motor Vehicle Accident
+How to Make a CTP Claim for a Car Accident That Wasn’t My Fault?

-If you are injured in an accident and the other party is at fault, you may be able to seek financial compensation through their Queensland Compulsory Third Party (CTP) insurance policy.
-In this case, you can seek legal advice from a compensation lawyer who advises on car accident claims.
-They will explain the claim process and how to negotiate a settlement with the third-party insurer.
-Splatt Lawyers provides free advice on a 100% no-win, no-fee basis: 1800 700 125
+If you are injured in an accident and the other party is at fault, you may be able to seek financial compensation through their Queensland compulsory third-party (CTP) insurance policy.

 What Happens When There Is a Fatal Injury?